Absolar: Looking to the Skies

 This process identified 266 RAF buildings suitable for rooftop solar installation, 11 sites for deploying ground mount solar panel installation, and 54 carports capable of conversion, ultimately revealing the opportunity to save 31,558 tonnes of carbon and over £20m per annum.
 Absolar is providing ongoing support to the RAF with regard to design specification to optimise this potential.

 Absolar is a spin-out from the University of Southampton, putting into practice the University’s ‘Triple Helix’ approach of solving problems through collaboration with industry, local government, and academics.
-The company also participated in the Science Park’s Catalyst business accelerator programme.

 solar installation planned for RAF buildings